datasciencecampus/pygrams/docs/tech-report.md

 ## Prediction 2 IB

+The popular terms are processed using either Porter or curves analysis to separate terms into emerging (usage is increasing over time), stationary (usage is static) or declining (usage is reduced over time).
+Note that we use the last 10 years with Porter's approach to label a term.

+Given the labels, we take the top 25 emergent, top 25 stationary and top 25 declining terms and run usage predictions on these terms.
+The top emergent terms are defined as those with the most positive emergence score, the top stationary terms those with a score around 0, and top declining those with the most negative score.

-Different techniques were implemented and tested, to determine the most suitable approach to predict future trends.
+Different prediction techniques were implemented and tested, to determine the most suitable approach to predict future trends.
 These techniques are now covered in the following sub-sections.

 ### Naive, linear, quadratic, cubic

 A naive predictor used the last value in each time series as the predicted value for all future time instances.
 Linear, quadratic, or cubic predictors utilised linear, quadratic, or cubic functions fitted to each time series   to extrapolate future predicted values using those fitted parameters.

 ### ARIMA

 **NOTE: Probably don't need ARIMA and Holt-Winters sub-section headers, e.g. after providing an initial list of techniques at the beginning of the prediction section.**